Tullamarine

 The suburb is a collection of recent housing estates and light industry.
 Generally flat and exposed to the hot northerly winds of Melbourne's summer, as well as cold southerly winds in winter, its most notable feature is the nearby Melbourne Airport.
 Tullamarine's residential area is contained in a circular loop of the Moonee Ponds Creek, and its western boundary is the Melbourne Airport.
 Tullamarine contains the smaller residential area of Gladstone Park.
 The Albion-Jacana railway line separates Tullamarine from Airport West to the south.

 History

 Etymology

-The name is derived from Tullamareena, a young member of the Indigenous Wurundjeri clan, who in 1838 escaped from Melbourne's first gaol by burning it to the ground.
-According to Reverend George Langhorne (an advisor to the first government surveyor, Robert Hoddle), Tullamareena was the name given to the parish of the area in which the suburb is now located.
+There are three theories concerning the origins of the placename.
+It may derive from Tullamareena, a Wurundjeri clan member who in 1838 burnt down the bark hut there where he was imprisoned.
+Secondly, according to Reverend George Langhorne, Tullamareena was a boy's name he supplied to the first government surveyor, Robert Hoddle when the latter asked him for native names to apply in the districts.
+A third possibility is that it was an indigenous word for a native flower found in forests, and also a boy's name, both mentioned in an early poem by Richard Howitt.